BabylonJS/OldDocumentationSite/content/How_To/contribute/contribute_to_documentation.md

 - do one commit per tasks, a pull request can take into account multiple commits if needed
     - example: if you have two pages to modify, once the first page is edited, do a commit
 - tables can be a great help for readibility
+- avoid the use of first person
+- pay attention to spelling, grammar and punctuation
+- when you're not sure about a point, ask for proof-reading

 ## Images